jbroadway/docs/docs/2022.1/studio/how-tos/collaboration/how-to-add-users-to-your-project-team.md

 # How to add users to your project team

-Projects are better when you add members to the team so you can collaborate together.
+Projects are better when you add members to the team so you can collaborate together!

 **Step 1.** Press the menu button on either controller and choose **Multiplayer** from the main menu.